Sharp HealthCare ACO

 What does this mean for my privacy as a patient?

 To help your Sharp-affiliated doctors and hospitals, as well as other health care providers, give you better, more coordinated care, Medicare will start sharing your personal health information with doctors, hospitals and other health care providers who are working together in Sharp HealthCare Next Generation ACO.
 This information will include visits to the doctor or hospital, medical conditions and prescriptions.

 Your privacy is very important to us, and you control the use of your personal information.
 Just like Medicare, we put safeguards in place to make sure all your health information is protected.

 Why is Sharp HealthCare participating in the ACO?

 Sharp-affiliated doctors, hospitals and other health care providers have many years of experience providing outstanding, coordinated care and value to our patients.
-Based on our experience, Sharp was chosen to pilot the effectiveness of this enhanced approach to care delivery for select Medicare beneficiaries.
+Based on our experience, Sharp was selected to participate in this enhanced approach to care delivery for select Medicare beneficiaries.

 I have more questions about this program.
 Whom can I contact?